voschezang/coding-handbook/systems-management.md

+#### Waste & Idle time

+Although idle time seems wasteful, it can be a necessity.
+Types of idle time:

+- Idle resources.
+E.g. firefighters that aren't actively putting out fires.
+- Idle tasks.
+E.g. tasks that are on hold.

+A third category of inefficiency are resources that are doing the "wrong" thing.
+E.g. producing a product that doesn't have demand.

 ## Internal View

 By definition, the internal components in a systems are either directly or indirectly dependent on each other.
 Mathematically, a system can be described by a covariance matrix, but this explanation will use a more intuitive, visual model.